-- Support research teams with a clear and viable participatory research plan that is grounded in the exploration of a complex issue affecting the health of a population. - Encourage collaboration and knowledge exchange between and among communities, organizations and institutions affect by or interested in the pressing issue. - Are led by communities, and are intended to inform and lead to evidence-based action in the future.
+- Support research teams with a clear and viable participatory research plan that is grounded in the exploration of a complex issue affecting the health of a population. - Encourage collaboration and knowledge exchange between and among communities, organizations and institutions affected by or interested in the pressing issue. - Are led by communities, and are intended to inform and lead to evidence-based action in the future.

 Investigate grants are a two-stage application.
-You submit a Letter of Intent first, and then - if you're invited to proceed - you submit a Full Application.
+The first stage is to submit a Stage One project overview through our online system.
+Then if you're invited to proceed to the second stage, you submit a Full Application.
 You can apply for an Investigate grant during either the spring or fall granting cycles.
-It usually takes us about five months from the LOI submission deadline to process applications through both stages.
+It usually takes us about five months from the Stage One application submission deadline to process applications through both stages.